duncan-ship-it/sta20010/assignment1/assignment1.md

   - Pregnancies is the number of times the patient has been pregnant.
   - Glucose is the Plasma Glucose concentration in a 2 hour oral glucose tolerance test.
   - BloodPressure contains the patient's Diastolic Blood Pressure, measured in mm hg.
   - SkinThickness contains the Triceps skin fold thickness in mm.
   - Insulin contains the 2 hour serum insulin, measured in mu U/ml.
   - BMI contains the Body Mass Index of the patient.
   - Age contains the patient's age in years.
   - DiabetesPedigreeFunction scores the likelihood the patient has diabetes based on family history.
-"Outcome" indicates whether the patient has Diabetes, being either 0 or 1.
+  - Outcome indicates whether the patient has Diabetes, being either 0 or 1.

-The effects of age on whether Pima Indian women aged 21 years or older are diabetic varies by number of pregnancies, Plasma Glucose concentration, blood pressure, insulin levels, BMI, and family history.
+The effects of age on whether patients are diabetic varies by Plasma Glucose concentration, and family history.

 ```
-ggplot(diabetes, aes(y = Age, group = Outcome, x = Outcome)) +
+> ggplot(diabetes, aes(y = Age, group = Outcome, x = Outcome)) +
         geom_boxplot() +
         ggtitle("Diabetes by age", subtitle = "Diabetic patients are older") +
         xlab("Diabetic = 1") +